rootiest/printcfg/README.md

 The vast majority of the configuration is done via the `_printcfg` macro in `user_profile.cfg`.

+Additional configuration may be required via the `user_config.cfg` file.

+Please only modify files that begin with `user_` so that the update system can successfully merge changes.

+You will be notified if/when an update requires new variables to be added to `user_profile.cfg`.

-The `_CLIENT_VARIABLE` macro in that same file is used to customize the ui macros supplied by mainsail/fluidd (which printcfg is designed to work alongside)
+The `_CLIENT_VARIABLE` macro in the `user_profile.cfg` file is used to customize the UI macros supplied by mainsail/fluidd.

+printcfg is designed to work alongside those macros to enhance the experience.

-More documentation will be added to give more detailed explanations of each of the many config options.
+More documentation will be added soon to give more detailed explanations of each of the many config options.

 Stay tuned!

 ## Using the suite

 The most important step to using this suite comes from the necessary additions in your slicer.

+These commands will pass values from the slicer which the macros can then use to define the behavior.

+This collects data such as the preheat temperatures, filament type/color, tool changes, filament changes, and layer counts.

 The Start gcode is the most important part.